silverstripe/silverstripe-framework/docs/en/05_Contributing/01_Code.md

 ## Check List

 * Adhere to our [coding conventions](/contributing/coding_conventions)
-* If your patch is extensive, discuss it first on the [SilverStripe Forums](https://forum.silverstripe.org/c/feature-ideas) (ideally before doing any serious coding)
+* If your patch is extensive, discuss it first on the [Silverstripe CMS Forums](https://forum.silverstripe.org/c/feature-ideas) (ideally before doing any serious coding)
 * When working on existing tickets, provide status updates through ticket comments
 * Check your patches against the "master" branch, as well as the latest release branch
 * Write [unit tests](../developer_guides/testing/unit_testing)